pivotal-cf/docs-on-demand-service-broker/creating.html.md

 For example:

-- the [Redis service adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go) supports the `persistent` property which can be used to attach a disk to the vm.
+- the [Redis service adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_manifest_generator.go) supports the `persistence` property which can be used to attach a disk to the vm.
 - the [Kafka service adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go) supports the `auto_create_topics` property to enable auto-creation of topics on the cluster.

 <a id="order-of-precedence"></a>